malimalimeow/Minimax_Ai_game/README.md

 # Tic tac toe-Minimax algorithm(Python application)

 ### Overview:
-This is a Python‑based Tic‑Tac‑Toe game where the player competes against the computer with **three difficulty levels**.
+This is a Python‑based Tic‑Tac‑Toe game where the player competes against the computer with **three difficulty levels** and up to 6*6 board size.

 **Easy:** the computer places pieces randomly.